 - A dull pain or discomfort at the groin area, particularly when coughing, lifting something, or bending over.

 - A bulge or lump at the groin, or near the pubic bone.
 It may become more prominent when you are upright.

 - A heavy or dragging sensation in your groin, which may be relieved when sitting down.

 An umbilical hernia creates a protrusion or bulge near the navel.
 While it usually occurs in babies and children, umbilical hernias may also occur in adults.
 People who are overweight, pregnant, or have too much fluid in the belly are more likely to get umbilical hernias.

 You may not experience any symptoms or discomfort when the hernia is still small.
 It is also possible to push your organs back into position at this stage.
 However hernias may become larger and more painful over time, and may even lead to life-threatening conditions such as bowel obstruction and strangulation.
-If you suspect you are suffering from a hernia, or observe a noticeable bulge at the abdominal area, seek medical advice before it worsens.
+If you suspect that you have a hernia, or observe a noticeable bulge at the abdominal area, seek medical advice before it worsens.
 Your doctor will do an examination to confirm your symptoms.